geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_privileges.rst

 - **Service not allowed (error id: service-not-allowed)**, when the user is not authenticated or their profile has no rights to execute the service.
-Returns 401 HTTP code
+Returns 500 HTTP code

-- **Metadata not found (error id: metadata-not-found)** if a metadata record with the identifier provided does not exist
+- **Metadata not found (error id: metadata-not-found)** if a metadata record with the identifier provided does not exist.
+Returns 500 HTTP code

-- **ERROR: insert or update on table "operationallowed" violates foreign key 'operationallowed_operationid_fkey »**, if an operation identifier provided is not valid
+- **ERROR: insert or update on table "operationallowed" violates foreign key 'operationallowed_operationid_fkey »**, if an operation identifier provided is not valid.
+Returns 500 HTTP code

-- **ERROR: insert or update on table "operationallowed" violates foreign key 'operationallowed_groupid_fkey »**, if a group identifier provided is not valid
+- **ERROR: insert or update on table "operationallowed" violates foreign key 'operationallowed_groupid_fkey »**, if a group identifier provided is not valid.
+Returns 500 HTTP code

 .. _metadata.batch.update.privileges: